wp-plugins/supra-csv-parser/readme.txt

 6. Easily debug issues

 == Changelog ==
+= 4.0.3 =
+* Fixing issues that prevented post editing.
+* Added errors and tips for php max_exution time.
 = 4.0.2 =
 * fixing a path resolver bug that prevented debug button from working
 * adding the post ID to the extraction page